-Furthermore, Frieden also stated that an abrupt increase in heroin dependence could cause other contributing health problems like HIV, car accidents or newborn babies inheriting addiction from opiates, the Los Angeles Times reports.
+Furthermore, Frieden where to buy modafinil in canada also stated that an abrupt increase in heroin dependence could cause other contributing health problems like HIV, car accidents or newborn babies inheriting addiction from opiates, the Los Angeles Times reports.

 As the Inquisitr reported back in January, car accidents caused by heroin addicts is a depreciate problem in the U.S.

 One Friday in the city of Cincinnati, police were called to the scene of not one, not two, but four separate heroin-related car accidents.
 In fact, in Cincinnati, accidents caused by heroin addicts are so persistent that local media have reported the frequency of car accidents as a “daily occurrence.”

 Media reports say heroin addicts are “shooting up” while driving.

 The string of accidents caused one heroin addict to pass out from an overdose and crash into a church.
 Meanwhile, another addict tried multi-tasking and lost control of his vehicle, flipping it over.